DUECA/DUSIME

 The code generator adds a templated class,

 to the generated code.
 That class is creatable from your scheme script, given that the data members are simple enough to be specified in the script language (generally, simple floats, integers, strings and vectors of these).
 You can create it with the "lowercased" name of your datatype, and "set-" commands to set the data.
 Note that you are limited to the datatypes that you can set in the scheme script.
-So in the script you will be able to say:
+So in the python startup script you will be able to say things like:

 Assuming you linked "set-my-data" to a function for your class in the parameter table, and you added this function to your class: